clearwsd/clearwsd/README.md

 # ClearWSD

 ClearWSD is a word sense disambiguation tool for the JVM, with core modules available under an Apache 2.0 license.
-It provides simple APIs for integration with other libraries, as well as a CLI for non-programmatic use.
+It provides simple APIs for integration with other libraries, as well as a command-line interface (CLI) for non-programmatic use.
 It is modular, allowing for alternative implementations of sub-components such as parsers or resources used for feature extraction.

 It is meant for use in both research and production settings.
 Main features include